GoldenChrysus/KarutaSRS/README.md

 # Karuta SRS
 Rails and Ember spaced repetition system for memorizing the Ogura Hyakunin Isshu or the one hundred poets/poems used in kyogi karuta.

+## Official Build

+You can use all of the features of Karuta SRS at https://karutasrs.com/.

 ## To-Do List
 - ☑️ Grabber card component
   - ☑️ Highlight grabber key characters based on state (learning: blue, review correct: lime green, review incorrect: light red)